 OTEC Africa is an organization promoting the use of Ocean Thermal Energy Conversion

-technology (OTEC) to help developing countries establishing a sound infrastructure.
+technology (OTEC) to help low-income countries establish a sound infrastructure.

 OTEC is a hundred-year-old but little known clean technology for extracting energy

 from sea water.
 In addition to producing electricity, the sea water running through

 an OTEC facility becomes desalinated, and can produce thousands of cubic meters

 In short, the OTEC method can be described as follows: Platforms are placed on or

 near a coastline with warm surface water, where cold deep-sea water is pumped to